 Overall, then, the GTX 1660 Ti is still the best GPU in the 1660 family, and personally I still think it offers the best balance of 1080p and 1440p gaming.
 However, the more budget conscious among you will probably be just as happy going with the GTX 1660 Super instead, although that then raises questions about whether it’s really worth opting for in the face of the (soon to be even cheaper) regular GTX 1660.
 To see how the Super compares to its non-Super sibling in more detail, head on over in my GTX 1660 vs 1660 Super comparison piece.

 In all honesty, though, now isn’t really the best time to be buying a new graphics card full stop.
-With Black Friday just around the corner, not to mention that imminent GTX 1660 price cut, the cost of 1080p graphics cards are likely to fluctuate all over the shop in the coming weeks, so if you can afford to do so I’d strongly recommend waiting to see what kind of deal you can bag in during Black Friday.
+With Black Friday and Cyber Monday just around the corner, not to mention that imminent GTX 1660 price cut, the cost of 1080p graphics cards are likely to fluctuate all over the shop in the coming weeks, so if you can afford to do so I’d strongly recommend waiting to see what kind of deal you can bag in during Black Friday.
 Besides, even if the freshly launched GTX 1660 Super doesn’t change price over the Black Friday period, it’s more than likely that the now eight-month-old GTX 1660 Ti will, simply by virtue of being older.
 So watch this space, deals fiends, because the bargains are a’coming.